-4. Remove the two (2) bolts that secures the Brake Caliper bracket to the Steering Knuckle (with the brake pads attached) and remove the bracket off the Brake Rotor.
+4. Remove the two (2) bolts that secure the brake caliper bracket to the steering knuckle (with the brake pads attached) and remove the bracket off the brake rotor.

-5. Remove the two screws that holds the Brake Rotor to the Steering Knuckle.
-If the rotor is stuck, hammer blows to the inside of the rotor may jar it loose; otherwise screw in a 12 mm bolt through one of the screw holes in the rotor until the rotor "pops" off.
+5. Remove the two screws that hold the brake rotor to the steering knuckle.
+If the rotor is stuck, hammer blows to the inside of the rotor may jar it loose; otherwise, screw in a 12 mm bolt through one of the screw holes in the rotor until the rotor "pops" off.

 Removing the CV Axle and Steering Knuckle